Mindfulness Resources

 Calm app is free to Kaiser members>

 This is the best place to start your meditation practice, in my biased opinion!
-Mindful Awareness Research Center at UCLA’s free mindfulness meditations.
 Easy to use, easy to get started, with basic instructions, which makes sense, since they are based in the Semel Institute for Neuroscience and Human Behavior at UCLA.

-I completed the 10-month Intensive Practice Program here last year and can’t recommend the teachers enough!
+I completed the 10-month Intensive Practice Program here in 2019 and can’t recommend the teachers enough!
 Diana Winston is the Director of the program and has a really great book for those who might be more interested in learning the science behind meditation, called Fully Present: The Science, Art, and Practice of Mindfulness.

 πŸ§˜πŸ»β€β™€οΈ MARC at UCLA Free Weekly Meditations – Now Online